Wblake95/Wblake95.github.io/_posts/2024-01-11-Advent-Of-Code-Day-3-part1.md

     if myFunc != None:
         temp.append(myFunc)
 ```
 That is it!
-All I had to do after that was pop that first `None`, form the list"---"cannot index empty list"---"
+All I had to do after that was pop that first `None`, from the list---cannot index empty list---.